vilhelmbergsoe/site/blog/new-website.md

 # Conclusion

-Overall, it has been an awesome learning experience migrating my site to Rust + Nix and I hope it at least was an interesting read.
+Overall, migrating my site to Rust + Nix has been an awesome learning experience and I hope this post was an interesting read.
 I learned a lot about both Rust and Nix during this process.

-If you're interested in looking at the full code you can find the code [here](https://github.com/vilhelmbergsoe/site).
+If you're interested in looking at the full code you can find the repository [here](https://github.com/vilhelmbergsoe/site).

-Also if you're interested in seeing the deployment code in it's entirety you can find it [here](https://github.com/vilhelmbergsoe/dotfiles/blob/master/hosts/clifton/modules/site.nix).
+Also if you're interested in seeing the nixos configuration in it's entirety you can find it [here](https://github.com/vilhelmbergsoe/dotfiles/blob/master/hosts/clifton/modules/site.nix).

 Thanks for reading!